-Positioned on the shore of the river Tay and As Scotland's fourth largest city (after Glasgow, surrounded by hills, the weather in Dundee is Edinburgh and Aberdeen), Dundee grew greatly unpredictable but on the whole mild.
-Dundee is in through the industries of Jute, Jam and Journalism fact the sunniest city statistically in Scotland with a ectionately referred to as "The 3 J's".
-Dundee is 1400 hours of sunshine per year. very proud of its industrial heritage and many of the mill buildings repurposed into residential and Dundee has many student friendly areas and commercial properties.
-You will be able to see the is bustling with social areas and entertainment remnants of the Jute industry in the many public facilities.
-With theatres, nightclubs, exhibition buildings and parks which were gifted to the city spaces, cinemas, a science centre, restaurants, and its people by the mill owners.
-Contemporary a bowling alley, gyms, swimming pools and an Dundee can be labelled as "Three S'"; Science, observatory to name a few, you are spoilt for choice Schools and Software.
-The city is home to ground and never bored! breaking research regarding cancer drugs and treatments for HIV/ AIDS.
-Scientists have voted For more information log onto Dundee's information Dundee University one of the world's most attractive portal www.dundee.com. workplaces in an international poll.
+As Scotland's fourth largest city (after Glasgow, Edinburgh and Aberdeen), Dundee grew greatly through the industries of Jute, Jam and Journalism, a ectionately referred to as "The 3 J's".
+Dundee is very proud of its industrial heritage and many of the mill buildings repurposed into residential and commercial properties.
+You will be able to see the remnants of the Jute industry in the many public buildings and parks which were gifted to the city and its people by the mill owners.
+Contemporary Dundee can be labelled as "Three S'"; Science, Schools and Software.
+The city is home to ground breaking research regarding cancer drugs and treatments for HIV/ AIDS.
+Scientists have voted Dundee University one of the world's most attractive workplaces in an international poll.
 The city has two universities, Islamic & Arabic Centre and a college: University of Dundee, Abertay University, Al-Maktoum Institute of Islamic & Arabic studies and Dundee & Angus College which means over 40,000 students study in the city each year.

 Within the last 20 years the software/gaming production industry in the city has grown dramatically and Dundee is now responsible for 10% of Britain's digital entertainment industry with an annual turnover of £100 million.
-Many popular gaming titles were produced in part or whole in Dundee including Lemmings and Grand Theft Auto.
+Many popular gaming titles were produced in part or whole in Dundee including Lemmings and GrandTheft Auto.